 Getting the requirements correct is crucial to the success of any project.
 Failure to properly define and document them can lead to miscommunication between stakeholders, endless modifications, and needless delays.

 That's why it is obligatory to understand every aspect of your product.
+Creating a well-designed product roadmap and measured project budget can make the whole process much more effective and transparent.
+You can learn more about these design elements in the relevant articles from the Discovery Workshop series.
 Being a Product Owner, you should keep with business rules to be credible and avoid problems with the following steps when creating the product.

 This article is the next stage of the journey in our study, which is the Discovery Workshop.
 Here we will look at what functional requirements are and why it's critical to document them in further detail.

 The Functional Requirements Document (FRD) is a formal statement of a product's functional requirements.
 It serves a similar purpose as a contract.
 In this document, the developers agree to provide the capabilities specified.
 The client agrees to accept the product if it provides the capabilities specified in the FRD.